substratusai/runbooks/docs/container-contract.md

 ## Directory Structure

 ```
 /content/    # Working directory.
   data/      # Location where a previously stored Datasets is mounted.
   model/     # Location where a previously stored Model is mounted.
-  output/         # Location to store output of a run.
+  artifacts/ # Location to store output of a run.
-  src/            # Source code (*.py, *.ipynb) for loading, training, etc.
 ```

 ## Parameters